syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

 ## Flow Shapes

 The `Flow` shapes are used to represent the process flow.
 It is used for analyzing, designing and managing for documentation process.
-To create a flow shape, specify the shape type as **Flow**.
-Flow shapes and by default, it is considered as **Process**.
+To create a flow shape, specify the `shape` type as **Flow**.
+By default, it is considered as **Process**.
 The following code example illustrates how to create a flow shape.

 ```cshtml
 @using Syncfusion.Blazor.Diagram